ZacharyPimentel/techdegree-project-2/README.md

 # techdegree-project-2
-Submission for second techdegree project tested on Chrome and Firefox
+Submission for second techdegree project.
+ Tested on Chrome and Firefox